Lepimini/Embroidermodder/README.md

 >>
 >> I like the idea of scripting just so people that know how to code could write their own designs without needing to fully build the app.
 Scripting would be a very advanced feature that most users would be confused by.
 Libembroidery would be a good fit for advanced features.

+Now we are using Python (again, sort of) this would be a lot more natural, perhaps we could boot the software without blocking the shell so they can interact?
+TODO: Screenshot a working draft to demonstrate.

 ## Perennial Jobs

 1. Check for memory leaks
-2. Clear compiler warnings on `-Wall -ansi -pedantic` for C.
+2. Write new tests for new code.
-3. Get Embroidermodder onto the current version of libembroidery.
+3. Get Embroidermodder onto the current version of libembroidery-python.
+4. PEP8 compliance.
+5. Better documentation with more photos/screencaps.

 ### Developing for Android